YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

 ___
 ## Testing on novel data

  * To Test the training, German traffic sign images are found on [German Bicycle Laws website](http://bicyclegermany.com/german_bicycle_laws.html).

+ * Novelty observed in the downloaded testing images
+   * Perspective transformation to the left (test case #2).
+   *  Connected and confuse background (test case #3, and #5)
+   * Additional descriptive box in the lower half of image (test case #4).
+   * Watermark (test cse #6).
+   * Uneven lighting in once corner (test case #7)

  * Below are recognition results for the 7 signs belonged to the list of training data with all but one getting recognized as top-1 candidate.
 The only miss (general caution) is recognized within top-2 candidate.

   | Known Signs|Top 5 Predictions |probability	|
   |:----------:|-------------|:--------------:|